What is Breast Lift (Mastopexy) Surgery?

 Breast Lift also known as a Mastopexy surgery is a surgical technique to lift your breasts.
 A Mastopexy will restore your breasts to a more youthful position.
 In other words, your breasts will be perkier and have roundness and volume.
 Often genetics, aging, and pregnancy cause breasts to deflate, sag, and droop.

-Most women state that the lack of firmness and the droopy position of their breasts are the main reasons they want a breast lift McLean.
+Most women state that the lack of firmness and the droopy position of their breasts are the main reasons they want a breast lift.
 Have you noticed your nipple or areola is pointing downward?
 Perhaps it is toward the bottom of your lower breast as opposed to its original position.
 This is known as Breast Ptosis and is an important word to remember.
-According to a recent article in the New York Times, breasts are like most fatty or adipose tissue in our bodies.
+According to an article in the New York Times, breasts are like most fatty or adipose tissue in our bodies.
 Hence, they are going to sag.

 Because of this, Dr. Sailon seeks to restore a natural-looking youthfulness to the breasts without looking “fake" or overdone.
 Breast lifts must be carefully tailored to the individual to ensure the desired results can be obtained.
 During your consultation, Dr. Sailon will listen to your concerns and develop a strategy that suits your needs.